Prepare now for PCI 4.0 with help from AWA. Get Started

 Social Engineering Attacks: Recognizing the Telltale Signs

 Social engineering attacks are difficult to detect, as the attacker’s goal is to make their message look as legitimate as possible.
-However, there are some signs that you can look for that may indicate that a message is part of a calculated attack.
+However, some signs you can look for may indicate that a message is part of a calculated attack.
 These include unexpected requests for sensitive information, a sense of urgency or threats, and text messages that are not addressed to you by name.

-Secondly, if you receive an unsolicited email or message from someone purporting to be from a legitimate organization or company, be wary.
-This is especially true if the message contains personal information or is asking you to click on a link.
-If you receive a suspicious text message, you should not respond to it and should instead report it to the organization that it claims to be from.
+Secondly, be wary if you receive an unsolicited email or message from someone purporting to be from a legitimate organization or company.
+This is especially true if the message contains personal information or asks you to click a link.
+If you receive a suspicious text message, you should not respond to it and should report it to the organization it claims to be from.

 Messages from social engineers often have a sense of urgency or threaten some sort of negative consequence if the victim does not respond.
 For example, the attacker may claim that the victim’s account has been compromised and that they need to provide their login information to prevent it from being suspended.